davidchatting/Approximate/README.md

 }
 ```

-Approximate can interact with devices in proximity (using a Proximate Device Handler) or simply when they are active (using a Active Device Handler).
-The examples on this page demonstrate combinations of these.

-## When We're Close... using a Proximate Device Handler
+### When We're Close... using a Proximate Device Handler
 This example identifies WiFi devices in proximity and prints out their [MAC addresses](https://en.wikipedia.org/wiki/MAC_address).

 ```